Sandwiched singularities and nearly Lefschetz fibrations: Spinal open books and nearly Lefschetz fibrations

-Note that in \cite{LVHMW,HRW}, the term {\em page} refers to a connected component of the fiber $M \to S^1$ rather than the fiber itself.
-Allowing disconnected pages simplifies some of the statements for us; however, when we work with spinal open books arising on the boundary of nearly Lefschetz fibrations and apply the results of \cite{HRW}, the fibers will be connected, so the terminology will not lead to any confusion.

-As in the classical case, we say that a spinal open book on a 3-manifold $Y$ supports the (co-oriented) contact structure $\xi$ with a contact form $\alpha$ if the binding is positively transverse to the contact planes, and $d \alpha$ induces an area form on each page.
-The contact struture supported by a given spinal open book is unique up to isotopy, \cite{LVHMW}.
+As in the classical case, a spinal open book \ls{with multilink binding} on a 3-manifold $Y$ supports the (co-oriented) contact structure $\xi$ with a contact form $\alpha$ if the binding is positively transverse to the contact planes, and $d \alpha$ induces an area form on each page.
+The contact struture supported by a given spinal open book is unique up to isotopy, \cite{LVHMW}. \end{definition}

-Open books where the binding has multiplicity higher than 1 arise in the classical setting.
-By the Milnor fibration theorem~\cite{Milnor}, a polynomial $f: \C^2 \to \C$ vanishing at the origin induces a fibration $\arg f: S^3_{\epsilon}\setminus \{f=0\} \to S^1$.
-If $f$ is {locally} reduced, then this gives a classical open book where each fiber intersects the boundary of the tubular neighborhood of the binding $\beta =S^3 \cap \{f=0\}$ along a longitudinal curve.
-However, some binding components will have higher degree when $f$ is not locally reduced: for a model example, observe that $\arg z^d$ produces a spinal open book on $S^3=\{|z|^2+|w|^2=1\}$ where each (disconnected) page has $d$ boundary components meeting the spine.
-A more complicated example can be found in~\cite[section 19]{EisNeu}, where a link with prescribed multiplicities of components is called a {\em multilink}; a page of the spinal open book is a Seifert surface for the multilink in the sense of~\cite{EisNeu}.
+{We will typically omit the words ``multilink binding'' for brevity, since all spinal open books in this paper are as in~Definition~\ref{def:spinal}.}